 Training to be a yoga teacher was therefore a natural progression albeit somewhat unusual to take such a dramatic career change in my 50s.

 I have a 250 hour yoga teacher training qualification with Yoga Alliance and am also a member of the British Wheel of Yoga.
 I continue to hoover up whatever other yoga-related knowledge I can with specialist workshops covering a range of aspects from accessible yoga teaching to Ashtanga, Iyengar, Scaravelli-influenced approaches, somatic yoga, transformational breath work and deep dive retreats where just occasionally I attempt to simply “be” rather than striving always to learn.

 My teaching reflects the main styles of yoga that have influenced me and most weeks I incorporate some new posture or approach that I’ve discovered in a recent workshop.

 I hold insurance with Balens Ltd Specialist Insurance Brokers to £6M and Covea – policy reference COBI2534330XB.

-Annette works with Marie on joint workshops and also provides cover for classes when Marie is away.
+Annette works with Marie on joint workshops and now also teaches the Rickmansworth classes.